 The shrunken detective glanced over at his friend, raising an eyebrow.
 "So exactly how early did Kazuha get you up this morning?"

 "Too early."
 Heiji said dryly, rolling his eyes in remembrance.
-It wasn't exactly like he wasn't used to late hours what with his line of work, but it was an entirely different thing when it was by choice.
+It wasn't like he was a stranger to early morning hours, often waking up early to get in some kendo practice- but there was a limit to even that.
 "Not enough coffee in the world.
 Don't know how she's not tired herself."

 "It's a mystery."
 Conan said, shrugging his shoulders.
 "Not really one I care to solve either.
 Speaking of which, how has that been going for you?"
 He asked, unzipping his bag and pulling out his clothes, starting to stow them away in the provided dresser.

 "I've solved four cases since I've seen you last."
 Heiji declared, holding up his fingers to display the number in question.
-"Which considerin' it was all of last month that I did, manages to be both an accomplishment and a bit distressin' actually."
+"Which considerin' it was all of last month that I did 'em, it manages to be both an accomplishment and a bit distressin' actually."
 He admitted, rubbing the back of his head a bit.
-"Such much for Japan's low crime rates."
+"Such much for our nation's low crime rates."

 Conan snorted a bit in response.
 "Well, hopefully this will be a normal trip for once, without any kind of calamity."
 He paused then, glancing around nervously for a moment as if he expected to hear a scream of some kind.
 When none came, he visibly relaxed somewhat, heaving a sigh.
-It was becoming something of a grim running joke that the two of them couldn't go anywhere without someone tripping over a dead body.
+It was becoming something of a grim running joke that the two of them couldn't go anywhere without someone tripping over a dead body- on occasion, doing so very literally.
 It would be nice, for once, to have a normal vacation with his friend.

 Well, as normal as one could get when you had been shrunken down to a seven year old.